top of page

 “Helping people genuinely makes me so happy and brings so much fulfillment into my life,” said Alexa Schaudel, a junior at Oak Ridge High School who served as Winter Boutique Committee Clothing Logistics Chair.

-Most of the guests served at Winter Boutique came to receive a referral through partner invitations from First 5 El Dorado, the Placerville Union School District, and the El Dorado Office of Education.
-Additional referrals came through Folsom’s Hope, Wayfinder Family Services, Catalyst Community, The Boys and Girls Club, and El Dorado Community Health Centers.
+Most of the guests served at the Winter Boutique were invited by First 5 El Dorado, the Placerville Union School District, and the El Dorado Office of Education.
+Additional referrals came through Folsom’s Hope, Wayfinder Family Services, Catalyst Community, The Boys and Girls Club, and El Dorado Community Health Centers and eight other organizations.

 When the 21 shopping sessions at Winter Boutique came to an end, the remaining items were distributed to Victory Outreach of Rancho Cordova, AspireKids, and Green Valley Community Church, bringing the total individuals served through the effort to well over 750.